malyesh/trec-server/README.md

-# TRec
+# TravelRec

-### _Create and see the best travel reccomendations!_
+### _Create and see the best travel recommendations!_

 ## Overview

-An application where users post reccomendations for specific tourist attractions and famous landmarks, giving their opinion about if its overrated or underrated, how much time a person needs there etc. so that when other people are looking to go on a trip they can get all their reccomendations in one spot, and even create their own on vacation!
+An application where users post recommendations for specific tourist attractions and famous landmarks, giving their opinion about if its overrated or underrated, how much time a person needs there etc. so that when other people are looking to go on a trip they can get all their recommendations in one spot, and even create their own on vacation!

 ## Problem